The House of the Fox

-The House of the Fox (Spanish: La casa de la zorra) is a 1945 Mexican musical comedy film directed by Juan José Ortega.
+The House of the Fox (Spanish: La casa de la zorra) is a 1945 Mexican musical comedy film directed and produced by Juan José Ortega.
 It stars Virginia Fábregas, Isabela Corona, and Alberto Galán.

 The film was released on 6 December 1945 at the Palacio cinema.

 Plot

 A woman nicknamed "La zorra" ("The Fox") runs a gambling house.
 She welcomes the arrival of her son with great joy.
 However, "La zorra" learns that her business is on the verge of bankruptcy because of the wasteful spending of her son, who plans to escape and elope with a young woman whom he falls in love with.